The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \paragraph{Mechanical ladder support structure.}

-The mechanical support structure of the ladders consists of two ribs made of 3~mm thick AIREX\textsuperscript{\textregistered} R82.60, a commercially available polymeric foam with outstanding dielectric properties, excellent stiffness to weight ratio, low water absorption, and high durability in particular in radiation environments~\citeCompany{airex}.
-The foam core is reinforced by a $\rm 105~\mu m$ thick carbon fiber (CF) sheet on either side.
+The mechanical support structure of the ladders consists of two ribs made of \qty{3}{\mm} thick AIREX\textsuperscript{\textregistered} R82.60, a commercially available polymeric foam with outstanding dielectric properties, excellent stiffness to weight ratio, low water absorption, and high durability in particular in radiation environments~\citeCompany{airex}.
+The foam core is reinforced by a \qty{105}{\um} thick carbon fiber (CF) sheet on either side.
 In L3 a simple bar-shaped rib design is sufficient to achieve the required mechanical stiffness, while for the longer outer layers a truss design is adopted for the ribs (figure~\ref{fig:C2_rsa}).

-At their ends, the two ribs are glued into aluminum blocks, referred collectively as sub-assembly (RSA).
-For L4, L5 and L6 these aluminum blocks are called end-mounts and serve a dual function: precisely milled pins inserted into precision holes, located underneath the hybrid boards in the center of the end-mounts.
+At their ends, the two ribs are glued into aluminum blocks called \glspl{end-mount}, forming the \acrfull{RSA}.
+In L4, L5 and L6 precisely milled pins are inserted into holes located underneath the hybrid boards in the center of the end-mounts.
 With these pins the ladders are plugged into the precision holes of the end-rings and finally fixed with set screws.
 These set screws are designed to pull down the end-mounts onto the end-ring surface by a V-shaped notch.
-Since the shape of the pins looks like a traditional Japanese ``Kokeshi'' doll, these pins were named ``Kokeshi'' pins (figure~\ref{fig:C2_kokeshi}).
-The fixation of the backward end-mount is designed as a rigid joint and the center of its ``Kokeshi'' pin defines the mechanical origin of a ladder.
-On the other side, there is a sliding mechanism in the forward end-mounts to compensate thermal expansion of the ladders.
-A prism made of brass is held by the ``Kokeshi'' pin, while the end-mount is pushed onto it by spring-loaded stainless steel balls and can slide along the beam axis ($z$) within a range of more than $\pm 1\,\rm mm$.
+Since the shape of the pins looks like a traditional Japanese ``Kokeshi'' doll, these pins were named ``\glspl{kokeshi}" (see figure~\ref{fig:C2_kokeshi}).
+The fixation of the backward end-mount is designed as a rigid joint and the center of its \gls{kokeshi} defines the mechanical origin of a ladder.
+On the forward side there is a sliding mechanism in the end-mounts to compensate for thermal expansion of the ladders: a prism made of brass is held by the kokeshi-pin, while the end-mount is pushed onto it by spring-loaded stainless steel balls and can slide along the beam axis ($z$) within a range of more than $\pm 1\,\rm mm$.

-Due to geometric constraints the aluminum blocks of layer 3 have a different design and are longer than those of the outer layers.
+Due to geometric constraints, the aluminum blocks of layer 3 have a different design and are longer than those of the outer layers.
 They extend from the hybrids at both ends of the ladders and are called bridges.
-Hence, no ''Kokeshi'' pins are required to fix the L3 ladders and normal M3 screws are used instead.
-At the forward bridge an oblong hole allows compensation of thermal length changes.
+L3 ladders are fixed with normal M3 screws, without using kokeshi-pins.
+At the forward bridge an oblong hole allows compensation of thermal expansion.